nullpointer-io/stablediffusion-webui-docker/README.md

 ```
 ./webui.sh build
 ```
 4. Edit the file **env** and uncomment your favorite GPU configuration.

+Optional also in the **env** file:
+- WEBUI_RELAUNCH: Comment out or set it to false if you want to deactivate it.
+  It is a healing mechanism if the Webui process should exit within Docker for some reason.
+- ENABLE_TEXTUAL_INVERSION: Currently it will break LDSR so it is not enabled.
+If you need it then comment it in.

 5. Run Stable Diffusion Webui:
 ```